 As of the April 2013 term, UCW changed its course coding (numbering) system to provide more meaningful and immediately recognizable course codes.
+Not only does this benefit students, UCW course codes now more closely parallels other institutions' codes for articulation and accreditation purposes.
 Note that student transcripts reflect the course code and title in effect at the time the course was completed.
 The tier (level) is indicated by the first digit of the code.
 Undergraduate course codes are 100-, 200-, 300-, and 400-level codes.
 Master course codes are 600-level.
 A number of courses retain the old course code and are not revised.